-The Starr Center is pleased to offer internships at the following institutions during the summer of 2018.
-Please continue to check back as more internship opportunities will be added in the coming weeks.
+The Starr Center was pleased to offer internships at the following institutions during the summer of 2018.
+Please continue to check back as 2019 internship opportunities will be added in the coming weeks.

 American Philosophical Society, Philadelphia, PA

 The American Philosophical Society promotes useful knowledge in the sciences and humanities through excellence in scholarly research, professional meetings, support of young scholars, publications, library resources, a museum and community outreach.
 This country’s first learned society, the APS has played an important role in American cultural and intellectual life for over 250 years.

 The Center for Digital Scholarship promotes the holdings of the APS Library through digitization, digital humanities, and the development of tools and software.
 We partner with scholars, institutions, and students from across the country.
 In addition to digitization, the Center for Digital Scholarship creates galleries to highlight APS Library material.
 Integrated within the Digital Library, the galleries offer a variety of ways to interact with the material in the APS collections.
 Many of the galleries are built as part of internship projects, and represent a commitment to work with interns to develop digital library skills and library outreach.
 Examples of our recent galleries can be found here.

 The summer internship is an opportunity to learn more about digital scholarship, digital librarianship, and to gain hands-on experience developing a digital humanities project.

 Working closely with Center for Digital Scholarship staff, the Intern will help design and develop a digital gallery project using materials from the Victor George Heiser Papers held at the APS Library.
 Heiser, a preeminent public health physician, spent much of his career traveling the world fighting diseases such as cholera, smallpox, bubonic plague, and leprosy.
 This project will focus on a unique scrapbook that documents Heiser’s time working as a sanitary expert for the American Red Cross Commission to Italy during the First World War.